 Winter is around the corner and if you are dreading the cold weather, you should also be concerned about your driveway.
 While freshly fallen snow may look pretty, the winter weather can take a huge toll on your driveway and the results will not look pretty.
-Luckily, there are a few things you can do.
+Luckily, we have 6 tips to prepare your driveway for winter.

 - Check for cracks in your driveway before the snow hits.
 It’s a good idea to look for cracks before the first snowfall.
 Be mentally prepared for what may come.
 Take a photo of your driveway and then compared it to what you see next Spring.

 - Use calcium-based ice melts.
 The type of ice melt you use on your driveway makes a big difference.
-Calcium-based ice melts do little to no damage compared to some of the blends that have lots of chemicals in them.
+Calcium-based ice melts do little to no damage compared to some of the blends that are chemically based.

 - Keep your driveway clear and clean.
 Once the snow and ice do hit, make sure you clear the driveway as quickly as possible and try and keep it clean.
 As mentioned, certain ice melts have chemicals that can get into the cracks and do some serious damage.
 If you are able to clear your driveway of ice and snow and the subsequent chemicals, you are less likely to have damage to your driveway.
 Powerwash your driveway before winter.
 Sticks, leaves, and rocks can cause deterioration to your driveway once layers of ice and snow stack on top of them.
 In addition, oil and grit can also cause deterioration combined with the weather.